Car interior cleaning

 The interior of the car is where you spend most of your time and it is probably the most obvious place to start when doing a car valet.

 Rather than endorsing lots of magic lotions and potions and cleaning fluids we are going to go back to basics and look at cleaning methods using only basic tools/cleaning products.

 First off you generally have a lot of plastic surfaces in a car.
 These get grease from hands and layers of dust building up on them.
 The basic principle of car cleaning, start high and work lower also applies to the interior.

-1) Wife off all plastic surfaces with a moist (not damp) cloth.
+1) Wipe off all plastic surfaces with a moist (not damp) cloth.
 This should pick up most of the grime and grease.